How To Help Performing Musicians

 While attending, if you listen or dance, you’re helping to set the experience for the other members of the audience.
 We deeply appreciate when people take the time to acknowledge we’re playing for them and try to listen, applaud, smile, and interact with us, etc. Obviously, many venues are bars and we’re completely cognizant of the fact that folks are there to socialize and have a good time.
 We get it.
 But it’s still really helpful to know you know we’re there.

-Tell the manager and staff that you liked the music and you hope they’ll have us back.
+Tell the staff that you enjoyed the band and you hope they’ll book them again.

 Gifting music is a fabulous way to spread the word about a musician you enjoy.